joeterlecki/hannah/README.md

 This application is hosted by AWS using CloudFront CDN and S3 for static files.
 By using AWS I can demonstrate my architecture knowledge and application deployments.
 In addition, the solution is cost-effective and free considering its utilization.

 <img src="./documentation/images/s3-archtiecture.png" width="800" height="450" />

+### CICD
+GitHub actions is used to implement CICD for automatically deploying changes to master.
+The files are pushed to the s3 bucket and the Cloud front distrobution is then invalidated to expire cached resources in the CDN to allow new changes to be reflected.